Sex Link chickens are popular for backyard chicken keepers who want a lot of eggs. A common question is how long do sexlinks lay eggs?

 They Are Color Sexable

-If you have ever tried to vent-sex a newly hatched chick, you will appreciate just have delightful it can be to have sex link chicken crosses that you can easily identify the gender through their physical appearance.
+In that case, you will appreciate having delightful it can be to have sex link chicken crosses that you can easily identify the gender through their physical appearance.

-When you get a purebred chicken breed from a breeder, you may likely end up with one or two roosters in your flock.
-This can be a problem, especially if you are living in an urban area where roosters are not allowed.
+When you get a purebred chicken breed from a breeder, you may likely have one or two roosters in your flock.
+This can be a problem, especially if you live in an urban area where roosters are not allowed.

-Therefore, getting sex-linked chicks means that you will only get female birds, and you will not have to face slaughtering when one of the birds turns out to be a rooster.
+Therefore, getting sex-linked chicks means that you will only get female birds and will not have to face slaughtering when one of the birds turns out to be a rooster.